 Motion sensors have been used in the home for decades, acting as a defender against burglars and banged knees in the dark.
 While most commonly used with home security alarms and outdoor lights, motion sensors for smart lights are now used widely throughout the home, both inside and out.
-They do far more than simply trigger lights and alarms, with customizations that allow you to configure their motion sensitivity, how they react when there is daylight, and even what they do based on the time of day.
+They do far more than simply trigger lights and alarms, with customisations that allow you to configure their motion sensitivity, how they react when there is daylight, and even what they do based on the time of day.

 Tips for outdoor motion sensors

 Outdoor motion sensors were once the most commonly used, as it was simple enough to trigger an alarm or an outdoor light.
 Newer ones can be paired directly with other smart home devices, including smart lights, to trigger all sorts of actions.
 Take the Philips Hue Outdoor motion sensor: you can set it up so that it turns on any combination of your indoor and outdoor smart lights at any colour, temperature, or brightness, depending on the type of bulbs or fixtures you have.

 Though an obvious location for an outdoor motion sensor, it is an important one.
 A smart outdoor sensor for a front, back, and side door isn't just a way to ward off suspicious visitors in the night — it's a way to make your arrival home a little warmer and act as a courtesy to guests in the evening.
 Those who have a basement entrance, which are often concealed, should consider placing one there as well.

 Install the motion sensor about 6-8 feet above the ground to ensure that you get wider coverage.
 On many smart motion detectors, you can test the sensitivity of the sensor before you configure it to get the ideal distance and placement.

 Place a motion sensor above the garage or driveway to make it easier for you and your guests to come and go when it is dark.
 If you enter your home through the garage, set the detector to trigger its indoor lighting as well.